groves/yarrgs/README.md

   * Converts and validates int, boolean, Enum, String, Date, and File arguments.
 It also converts Lists and Maps of any of the validated fields.
-  * Allows arguments to required in a fixed position.
+  * Allows arguments to be required in a fixed position.
   * Collects unmatched arguments into a List of a validated type.
   * Needs minimal configuration and setup.
   * Generates and displays usage and help messages from the argument class automatically.